 Once the temperatures start cooling and the leaves drop, a look at the calendar confirms what Mother Nature has been telling us.
 Here comes the holiday season!
-We present our holiday round-up to guide you to the best holiday festivals in midcoast Maine.
+We present our holiday round-up to guide you to the best holiday festivals MidCoast Maine has to offer.

 Maine is known for its picturesque seaside towns and villages.
 But wait until you see them all decked out for the holidays — picture old-fashioned Christmas celebrations bolstered by tradition, full of twinkling lights, and maybe a dusting of snow.